grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

 And we are finished.
-Now if we need another test, e.g. for division, we
-can just add a new method call to the `Main()` method and implement it.
-When implementing it, we can reuse the `AssertTwoIntegersAreEqual()`
-method, since the check for division would be analogous.
+Now if we need another test, e.g. for division, we can just add a new method call to the `Main()` method and implement it.
+When implementing it, we can reuse the `AssertTwoIntegersAreEqual()` method, since the check for division would be analogous.

-As you can see, we can easily write automated checks like this, but this
-way has some disadvantages:
+As you can see, we can easily write automated checks like this, but this way has some disadvantages:

-1. Every time we add new test, we have to maintain the `Main()` method,
-    adding a call to the new test.
-If you forget to add such a call, the
-    test will never be run.
-At first it isn’t a big deal, but as soon as
-    we have dozens of tests, it will get really hard to notice.
+1. Every time we add new test, we have to maintain the `Main()` method, adding a call to the new test.
+If you forget to add such a call, the test will never be run.
+At first it isn’t a big deal, but as soon as we have dozens of tests, it will get really hard to notice.
-2. Imagine your system consists of more than one application - you
-    would have some problems trying to gather summary results for all of
-    the applications that your system consists of.
+2. Imagine your system consists of more than one application -- you would have some problems trying to gather summary results for all of the applications that your system consists of.
-3. A need will very quickly arise to write a lot of other checks like
-    the existing `AssertTwoIntegersAreEqual()` - this one compares two
-    integers for equality, but what if you wanted to checka different
-    condition, e.g. that one integer is greater than another?
-What if
-    you wanted to check equality not for integers, but for characters,
-    strings, floats etc.?
-What if you wanted to check some conditions on
-    collections, e.g. that a collection is sorted or that all items in
-    the collection are unique?
+3. A need will very quickly arise to write a lot of other checks like the existing `AssertTwoIntegersAreEqual()` -- this one compares two integers for equality, but what if you wanted to check a different condition, e.g. that one integer is greater than another?
+What if you wanted to check equality not for integers, but for characters, strings, floats etc.?
+What if you wanted to check some conditions on collections, e.g. that a collection is sorted or that all items in the collection are unique?
-4. Given that a test fails, it would be hard to navigate from the
-    commandline output to the line in your IDE.
-Would it not be easier
-    if you could click on the call stack to take you immediately to the
-    code where the failure took place?
+4. Given that a test fails, it would be hard to navigate from the commandline output to the line in your IDE.
+Would it not be easier if you could click on the call stack to take you immediately to the code where the failure took place?

 For these and other reasons, automated testing tools were born.
-Those
-testing tools are generally referenced to as **xUnit family**, because
-many of them have names that end with the word “Unit", e.g. CppUnit (for
-C++), JUnit (for Java), NUnit (for .NET) etc.
+Those testing tools are generally referenced to as **xUnit family**, because many of them have names that end with the word “Unit", e.g. CppUnit (for C++), JUnit (for Java), NUnit (for .NET) etc.

-To be honest, I cannot wait to show you how the test we wrote just
-a minute ago looks like when xUnit framework is used, however, before
-I do this, I would like to recap quickly what we have in our brute-force
-naive approach to writing automated tests:
+To be honest, I cannot wait to show you how the test we wrote just a minute ago looks like when xUnit framework is used, however, before I do this, I would like to recap quickly what we have in our brute-force naive approach to writing automated tests:

 1. The `Main()` method serves as a **Test List**
 2. The